‘Little People Big World’ Star Amy Roloff Takes Romantic Trip To Costa Rica With Boyfriend Chris Marek

 In this particular photo, Amy and Chris are surrounded by a large group of friends and everyone has huge smiles on their faces.
 Roloff and Marek appear front and center in the photo as they once again put their arms around one another.
 In the caption of the post, Amy couldn’t help but gush over what an amazing time she had with Chris and the group.

-Like her other post, this one also gained the mother of four a lot of accolades with over 22,000 likes in addition to 150 plus comments.
+Like her other post, this one also gained the mother of four a lot of accolades with over 22,000 likes in addition to 150-plus comments.
 Fans can follow Amy on Instagram to see where she and Chris jet off to next.